heminei/vscode-pro-deployer/README.md

         ".git/**/*",
         ".vscode/**/*"
     ],
-    "include" [], // This option allows you to specify which files/folders to include in the auto upload/delete.
+    "include": [], // This option allows you to specify which files/folders to include in the auto upload/delete.
 If this option is not specified, all files/folders will be included.
     "targets": [
         {
             "name": "My SFTP",